canfar/python-canfar-clients/README.md

 # python-canfar-clients
-This repository contains Python client libraries and command-line utilities for interacting with [CANFAR](http://www.canfar.phys.uvic.ca/) and [CADC](http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/) web services, under `canfar-clients/` and `cadc-clients/`, respectively.
+This repository contains Python client libraries and command-line utilities for interacting with [CANFAR](http://www.canfar.phys.uvic.ca/) and [CADC](http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/) web services, under `canfar-clients/` and `cadc-clients/`, respectively. `canfar-cloud-clients/` contains a package that extends `canfar-clients` to interact with CANFAR services that depend on external OpenStack cloud providers.

 ## Shared virtual environment
 If you are working on `cadc-clients` you will also want to have `canfar-clients` installed, as it is a dependency.
 In this event a shared virtual environment (**venv**) will be useful.